apache/parquet-format/LogicalTypes.md

 1. reads the stored representation identified by `offset` and `size`;
 2. decrypts it when the corresponding `inline` column chunk is encrypted;
-3. decompresses it when `is_compressed` is true for the corresponding Data Page V2;
+3. decompresses it using the `CompressionCodec` of the corresponding `inline` column chunk, unless the codec is `UNCOMPRESSED`;
 4. returns the resulting bytes.

 `content_type` and `checksum` describe the resolved bytes after these transformations.